rezashahnazar/medicalc/README.md

 ### What is the roadmap?
-1. making a categorized list of useful medical calculators.
+1. making a categorized list of useful medical calculators. (the "calculators.md" file)
 2. preparing a simple developers-documentation for contributors about code structures and global terminologies.
 3. preparing the code for the first 5 calculators, and its related users-documentation.
 4. publishing the primary version of the project as an installable python library using recognized package managers.